 1-inch peeled ginger, cut into slices

-2-3 tablespoons low sodium soy sauce or 1-2 tablespoons regular soy sauce
+2-3 tbsp low sodium soy sauce (Or 1-2 tbsp regular soy sauce)

 2 tablespoons dark soy sauce